RaSan147/VoiceAI-Asuna/readme.md

 0. Reki Kawahara and abec (for creating Asuna)
 1. Sony group (for Wake me up Asuna App idea and illustrations)
 2. Pixi.js and live2D for character animation
-3. Replit for continuously hosting Demo link for free
+3. ~Replit for continuously hosting Demo link for free~ (not anymore)
+4. Render.com for hosting Demo link for free
 4. (Coming soon) Anyone who's willing to share chat data and ideas